Dede-Qorqud/BeTrueCore/WHITEPAPER.md

 BeTrueCore is at TRL 2 → TRL 3.
 Architecture, mathematical model, and specification are complete.
 Seeking a technical partner for core implementation.

 **Critical path (MVP):**

 1. MACI v1.2 smart contract deployment (testnet)
-2. ZK identity circuit (Circom) — biometric commitment + nullifier
+2. ZK identity circuit (Circom) — state ID commitment + nullifier
 3. VWU calculation contract integration

 Without these three components the system does not function.
 Celestia and Lit Protocol — Phase 2.